dynamsoft-docs/capture-vision-docs-mobile/programming/android/api-reference/core/intermediate-results/intermediate-result-manager.md

 ### addResultReceiver

-Adds an intermediate result receiver.
+Adds an intermediate result receiver to an `IntermediateResultManager` object.

 ```java
 void addResultReceiver(IntermediateResultReceiver receiver);